 In season 2, Trina finds out who her biological father is, and calls him out for abandoning her in a bathroom at the school he taught at.

-He also does this for Ziva, although he delivers the speech to a messenger instead of the actual father.
+He also does this for Ziva, although he delivers the speech to a messenger instead of her actual father.

 Gibbs: You make him think he's nothing.
 You're the one worth nothing.